Corrections Agent Career Promotional Process

 (5) No written reprimands within the last 12 months and no suspensions or greater discipline within the last 36 months prior to the time of application.

-b) Experience requirements – eight years total service in corrections preceding the date of application, including:
+b) Experience requirements – eight years of experience performing Corrections Agent work preceding the date of application, which may include:

-(1) Minimum of four years of experience as a corrections agent/senior or equivalent, with at least two years of experience as a corrections agent, senior, with the Minnesota Department of Corrections (DOC) or an equivalent position within another corrections delivery system.
+(1) A minimum of four years of experience as a Corrections Agent/Senior or equivalent, with at least two years of experience as a Corrections Agent Senior with the Minnesota DOC or an equivalent position with another corrections delivery system.

-(2) Half credit up to a maximum of two years is awarded for comparable work experience in a corrections setting, that includes case management and evidence-based components.
-A signed position description of the comparable position(s) must be submitted, similar to the employment history documentation described in section B.2.b), below.
+(2) Half credit up to a maximum of two years is awarded for comparable work experience in a corrections setting, which includes case management and evidence-based components.
+A signed position description of the comparable position(s) must be submitted, similar to the employment history documentation described in section 2.b below.

-(3) Master's degree in corrections, counseling, criminal justice, criminology, psychology, sociology, social work, law enforcement, or a human services-related field receives two years of credit toward the eight-year requirement.
+(3) Master's degree in corrections, counseling, criminal justice, criminology, psychology, sociology, social work, law enforcement, or a human services-related field is awarded two years of credit toward the eight-year requirement.

 c) Training requirement